+Geography

-Geography - Try to find where different farms are in your local area.
+- Try to find where different farms are in your local area.
 What crops do they grow?
-What animals do they look after? - Draw a map of a farm and label the different buildings and features.
-Julia Donaldson performs The What the Ladybird H...

-Art Look at the illustrations of the farm in the book.
+What animals do they look after? - Draw a map of a farm and label the different buildings and features. - Look at the illustrations of the farm in the book.
 Look at the different textures used on the tree / grass / buildings.
 Can you try to recreate these textures using different art materials?

-Can you create pictures of different animals using textured materials? some food yourself?
-It is a great way to look after our world and your family!
-V.I.V - Very Important Vocabulary Dainty, Map, Cunning, Whisper, Dead of night, Splosh, Hefty, Lanky, Tiptoe, Crept, Past, Turn, Round, Right, Straight ahead
+Can you create pictures of different animals using textured materials?

+V.I.V - Very Important Vocabulary

+Dainty, Map, Cunning, Whisper, Dead of night, Splosh, Hefty, Lanky, Tiptoe, Crept, Past, Turn, Round, Right, Straight ahead